taljuk01/learn-kubernetes-by-doing/README.md

 **[Check icons reference](#icons-reference)**

-- Individually exposing and managing services is inefficient and not scalable in large kubernetes clusters.
+- Individually exposing and managing services is inefficient and not scalable in large Kubernetes clusters.
-- That's how **ingress** becomes and the ideal solution.
+- That's how **ingress** becomes the ideal solution.
 - Ingress is an API object that provides routing rules to manage access to the services within a k8s cluster.
 - **It acts as the entry point for the whole k8s cluster**, exposing multiple services under a single IP address, with a secure protocol and a domain name.
 - External request goes first to ingress and it does the forwarding then to the service.